History of Tyre, Lebanon: Hellenistic period (332–126 BC)

-Some Arabian authors claim that Tyre was the birth-place of Euclid, the "Father of Geometry" (c.
-325 B.C.).
-Other famous scholars from Tyre during the Hellenistic period included the philosophers Diodorus of Tyre, Antipater of Tyre, and Apollonius of Tyre.
+Despite centuries of military conflict, Tyre thrived as an economic hub and continued to mint its own silver coins.
+While some of the trade in the Eastern Mediterranean was diverted to Alexandria, Tyre profited from the developing commerce along the Silk Road.
+Some authors claim that Tyre was the birthplace of Euclid, the "Father of Geometry" (c.
+325 BC).
+Other prominent scholars from Tyre during the Hellenistic period included the philosophers Diodorus of Tyre, Antipater of Tyre, and Apollonius of Tyre.

-In 275 BCE, Tyre abandoned the concept of monarchy and instead became a republic.

-During the Punic Wars, Tyre sympathised with its former colony Carthage.
-Therefore, in 195 BCE, Hannibal, after his defeat by the Romans, escaped by ship to Tyre before moving on to Antioch.

-As the power of the Seleucid Empire started to crumble and Seleucid leaders engaged in dynastic fights, the royal rivals increasingly sought the support of Tyre.
-In this context, King Alexander Balas gave the city the right to offer asylum in 152.
-Anyhow, the grip of the Seleucid rulers over Phoenicia increasingly weakened during the next quarter of a century:

-Independence from Seleucid Empire (126–64 BCE)
+Independence from Seleucid Empire (126–64 BC)

-In 126 BCE, Tyre regained its independence from the fading Seleucid Empire.
-One year later, the toppled Seleucid King Demetrius II Nicator fled to Tyre:
+In 126 BC, Tyre regained its independence from the fading Seleucid Empire.
+One year later, the toppled Seleucid King Demetrius II Nicator fled to Tyre.
+Also still in 125 BC, Tyre adopted its own lunar-solar hybrid calendar, which was used for 150 years.

-Demetrius [..] was unpopular among his troops and subjects.
-His pride was his downfall, and he was deposed and imprisoned several times.
-Defeated and deserted by his wife and children, the king left Syria, taking a boat to Tyre.
-He planned to devote himself to the service of the god Hercules, who had a temple there.
-He arrived safely at the port, but the prefect of Tyre had him killed as he left his ship.

-Also still in 125 BCE, Tyre adopted its own lunar-solar hybrid calendar, which was used for 150 years.
 The coins of independent Tyre became the standard currency in the eastern Mediterranean.

 After the start of the Mithridatic Wars between the expanding Roman Republic and the Kingdom of Pontus in 88 BCE, Tyrian trade activities increasingly suffered from the instability which persisted in the region.

-Five years later the ruling classes of the Levant asked Tigranes II, king of Armenia, to become the ruler of Phoenicia in 83 BCE and restore order.
+Five years later the ruling classes of the Levant asked Tigranes II, king of Armenia, to become the ruler of Phoenicia in 83 BC and restore order.
 Nevertheless, Tyre succeeded in preserving its independence.

-Following the 69 BCE defeat of Tigranes' army in the Third Mithridatic War against Roman troops led by Lucius Licinius Lucullus, Antiochus XIII Asiaticus nominally restored the Seleucid rule over the region.
+Following the 69 BC defeat of Tigranes' army in the Third Mithridatic War against Roman troops led by Lucius Licinius Lucullus, Antiochus XIII Asiaticus nominally restored the Seleucid rule over the region.
 However, as a client king thanks to Lucullus' approval he apparently did not wield any actual power over Tyre.
 Lucullus' successor Pompey had Antiochus assassinated and thus ended the Seleucid dynasty for good.